fernandorpm/mischiefer/README.md

 </div>
 ```

-Keep in mind that both `card-title` and `card-content` **are optional and holds no semantic value**.
+Keep in mind that both `card-title` and `card-content` **are optional and hold no semantic value**.

 ## Text Properties

 ### Font Family

-Mischiefer uses 2 font-families: Rubik, for the default text and Signika for the titles.
+Mischiefer uses 2 font families: Rubik, for the default text and Signika for the titles.
 Both of these fonts can be found at [Google Fonts](https://fonts.google.com/).

 Most of the text properties can be accessed by adding 'text'-'property-name-shortened'-'parameter'.